Current Conservation Status

 Pisonia brunoniana Endl.

-Small tree with large oval leaves and long extremely sticky fruit inhabiting coastal forests south to East Cape (where now extinct).
+Small tree with large oval leaves and long extremely sticky fruit inhabiting northern offshore islands and coastal forests.
 Leaves 10-50cm long.
 Flowers white, in wide-angled clusters.
 Fruit green ripening to almost black, 2.5-4cm long, stick to birds.

 Vascular - Native